Why B.C. is such a great place to drive an electric vehicle

 While regions that rely heavily on wind or solar power get energy only when the sun shines or the wind blows, the water stored in our reservoirs allows us to more easily integrate other renewables.
 We're now using a fair amount of wind power and an increasing amount of rooftop solar.

 B.C.'s hydroelectric advantage has powered our economy and our homes for decades, at electricity rates among the lowest in North America.
-Now it has opened the door to reduced reliance on gas-powered cars and trucks, which are part of a transportation sector that runs mostly on fossil fuels and produces 37% of B.C.'s greenhouse gases.
+Now it has opened the door to reduced reliance on gas-powered cars and trucks, which are part of a transportation sector that runs mostly on fossil fuels and produces a significant portion of B.C.'s greenhouse gases.